ultrazohm/ultrazohm_sw/docs/source/ip_cores/uz_pmsmModel/uz_pmsmModel.rst

 Furthermore, :math:`i_d`, :math:`i_q`, :math:`M_I`, and :math:`\omega_{mech}` are outputs.
 The IP-Core inputs :math:`\boldsymbol{u}(k)=[{v}_{d} ~ v_{q} ~ T_{L}]` and outputs :math:`\boldsymbol{y}(k)=[i_{d} ~ i_{q} ~ T_{L} ~ \omega_{m}]` are accessible by AXI4 (including burst transactions).
 Furthermore, all machine parameters, e.g., stator resistance, can be written by AXI at runtime.
-All AXI-transactions use single-precision variables, which the IP-Core converts to and from double precision.
+All AXI-transactions use single-precision variables.
 The inputs :math:`\boldsymbol{u}(k)` and outputs :math:`\boldsymbol{y}(k)` use a shadow register that holds the value of the register until a sample signal is triggered.
 Upon triggering, the inputs from the shadow register are passed to the actual input registers of the IP-Core, and the current output :math:`\boldsymbol{y}(k)` is stored in the output shadow register (strobe functions of driver).
 The shadow registers can be triggered according to the requirements of the controller in the loop and ensure synchronous read/write operations.